-We love slow-growing, dwarf conifers and find them especially valuable in small gardens where every plant needs to earn its keep; their compact size and year-round good looks secure them a place.
+I love slow-growing, dwarf conifers and find them especially valuable when choosing plants for small gardens where every plant needs to earn its keep—their compact size and year-round good looks consistently earn them a place in my designs.

-But, dwarf conifers can vary greatly in their growth rate and eventual size, and consequently can be tricky to site properly in gardens.
+But dwarf conifers can vary greatly in their growth rate and eventual size, and consequently they can be tricky to site properly in gardens.
+If you know what to look for, it can help you figure out whether the plant is a good match for you and your garden.
 As I'm getting acquainted with a conifer that's new to me, one of the ways I try to assess how large it might get in the garden is to examine how much new growth it pushes each season.

-Use the eGardenGo site to get plant combination ideas that include some of our favorites: Cryptomeria japonica 'Little Diamond', Tsuga canadensis 'Monkinn', and Chamaecyparis pisifera 'Snow', to name a few—and you'll find even more options if you search for "plant type = conifer" and "plant feature = dwarf plant" on the eGardenGo site.
+If you're a conifer lover too, I invite you to browse eGardenGo for plant combination ideas that include some of my favorites: Cryptomeria japonica 'Little Diamond', Tsuga canadensis 'Monkinn', and Chamaecyparis pisifera 'Snow', to name a few!
+You'll find many more options if you search for "plant type = conifer" and "plant feature = dwarf plant" on the site.

 CONIFERS THAT CAUGHT MY EYE ON A RECENT VISIT TO THE GARDEN CENTER

 Visiting nurseries throughout the year is a great way to keep up-to-date on plant offerings, conifers and otherwise—and believe it or not, you'll find some of the best varieties and widest selection of conifers at your local garden centers this time of year.
 Sorry, only some of these are on eGardenGo at this time, though I'll be working on getting them added and included in some plant combinations.
 Stay tuned and check back.